Eternal Eyes—Living With Resurrection Perspective

 “And if Christ has not been raised, your faith is futile… If only for this life we have hope in Christ, we are of all people most to be pitied.” - 1 Corinthians 15:17,19

 What do you live for?
-The world pulls us to focus on results, accolades, comfort—now.
+The world pulls us to focus on results, accolades, and comfort now.
 Even Christian faith can be reduced to strategies for happiness and success.
 But resurrection beckons us further: What if your deepest hope outlasts every disappointment and even death?

 Paul doesn’t sugarcoat things.
-If Christ isn’t raised, our faith is pointless—just a pleasant myth.
+If Christ isn’t raised, our faith is pointless.
 But because the tomb is empty, life itself is redefined.
 Resurrection infuses eternity into this life, coloring all sorrow and sacrifice with the promise that what matters most.
-Through Christ, loss is never the end—there is always more to the story.
+Through Christ, loss is never the end.
+There is always more to the story.

 Fixing our hope on eternity doesn’t mean neglecting today, but letting our decisions, dreams, and loyalties be reoriented toward what never fades.
-Temporary success is fleeting, but God promises a future—eternal life, joy, and reunion—that nothing on earth can undo.
+Temporary success is fleeting, but God promises a future filled with eternal life, joy, and reunion, which are all things that nothing on earth can undo.

-Do one thing today that carries value beyond your lifetime—encourage, pray, give, or share your faith.
+Do one thing today that carries value beyond your lifetime.
+You can encourage, pray, give, or share your faith.
 Write a short letter to God about someone you’ve lost, expressing gratitude for resurrection hope.
 Next, read Revelation 21.
 Let its vision feed your hope, especially if today brings sorrow or uncertainty.

 Risen Lord, the future often feels uncertain or frightening.
 Let my hope not rest in fleeting success, but in You—the One who conquered death and opened eternity.
 Help me to mourn honestly but to believe fiercely that “the best is yet to come” in You.
 Fill my days with meaning that matters, and let the promise of resurrection stretch my heart’s horizon far beyond the grave.
 Amen.

 What do you live for?
-The world pulls us to focus on results, accolades, comfort—now.
+The world pulls us to focus on results, accolades, and comfort now.
 Even Christian faith can be reduced to strategies for happiness and success.
 But resurrection beckons us further: What if your deepest hope outlasts every disappointment and even death?

 Paul doesn’t sugarcoat things.
-If Christ isn’t raised, our faith is pointless—just a pleasant myth.
+If Christ isn’t raised, our faith is pointless.
 But because the tomb is empty, life itself is redefined.
 Resurrection infuses eternity into this life, coloring all sorrow and sacrifice with the promise that what matters most.
-Through Christ, loss is never the end—there is always more to the story.
+Through Christ, loss is never the end.
+There is always more to the story.

 Fixing our hope on eternity doesn’t mean neglecting today, but letting our decisions, dreams, and loyalties be reoriented toward what never fades.
-Temporary success is fleeting, but God promises a future—eternal life, joy, and reunion—that nothing on earth can undo.
+Temporary success is fleeting, but God promises a future filled with eternal life, joy, and reunion, which are all things that nothing on earth can undo.

-Do one thing today that carries value beyond your lifetime—encourage, pray, give, or share your faith.
+Do one thing today that carries value beyond your lifetime.
+You can encourage, pray, give, or share your faith.
 Write a short letter to God about someone you’ve lost, expressing gratitude for resurrection hope.
 Next, read Revelation 21.
 Let its vision feed your hope, especially if today brings sorrow or uncertainty.

 Risen Lord, the future often feels uncertain or frightening.
 Let my hope not rest in fleeting success, but in You—the One who conquered death and opened eternity.
 Help me to mourn honestly but to believe fiercely that “the best is yet to come” in You.
 Fill my days with meaning that matters, and let the promise of resurrection stretch my heart’s horizon far beyond the grave.
 Amen.